-What is Article 35A and How Kashmir's Sensitive Issue Reached the SC
+Supreme Court to Hear Article 35A Case Today: Key Things to Know

 In 2014, a little-known NGO approached the Supreme Court challenging Article 35A on the grounds that it was illegally added to the Constitution as it was never floated before Parliament.

-In July this year, Supreme Court lawyer Charu Wali Khanna also challenged Article 35A on the grounds that it was discriminatory towards women.
+In July 2017, Supreme Court lawyer Charu Wali Khanna also challenged Article 35A on the grounds that it was discriminatory towards women.

 “Article 14 of the Constitution gives a fundamental right to equality before law.
 But 35A is heavily loaded in favour of males because even after marriage to women from outside, they will not lose the right of being permanent residents,” she told the court.